 The result: Actually nothing, but it's only by sheer luck no other crew were killed by the thing.

-You'd expect: That he understands they are treating with a creature whose motivations, abilities and power (or even sanity, as it’s likely the last thing the Engineer saw before going to hypersleep was the dramatic demise of his race) are completely unknown, and as such, that they have to act with extreme caution in their interactions with him.
+You'd expect: That he understands they are dealing with a creature whose motivations, abilities and power (or even sanity, as it's likely the last thing the Engineer saw before going to hypersleep was the dramatic demise of his race) are completely unknown, and as such, that they have to act with extreme caution in their interactions with him.

 Even worse: Weyland orders one of his bodyguards to hit Shaw while in front of the Engineer, thus offering him a free show of how petty and violent humans have become.

 The result: If the Engineer wasn't already convinced he had to destroy mankind and reinitiate life on Earth, he probably became so by this point, and if he was, it didn't help a bit.
 He kills Weyland and his crew and activates his spaceship to carry on his plan.